ErPangio/WASA-project/README.md

 CORS
 The backend must reply to CORS pre-flight requests with the appropriate setting.
 To avoid problems during the homework grading, you should allow all origins and you should set the “Max-Age” attribute to 1 second.
-See the example code in the Fantastic Coee decaeinated repository.
+See the example code in the Fantastic Coffee decaffeinated repository.